Economy. Education. Environment. Emergency Services. These are the issues Amanda champions.

-Amanda is a leader who listen & who delivers on her promises.
-Amanda launched her first campaign in 2018, to restore Trust and Accountability after the arrests of County staff on fraud charges.
-Amanda successfully advocated for adopting county policies to increase transparency and prevent fraud, prevent nepotism, and codify employee conflict of interest rules.
-Since 2022, Amanda has lead on real solutions for our economy, public education, our environment, and our emergency services.
+Amanda is a leader who listens & who delivers on her promises.
+Amanda launched her first campaign in 2018.
+Amanda sought to restore Trust and Accountability after the arrests of County staff on fraud charges.
+Amanda successfully advocated for policies to increase transparency and prevent fraud, prevent nepotism, and employee conflicts of interest.

 20+ Years of Community Service in Buncombe County.
-Amanda is the Executive Director of the A-B Tech Foundation, which raises scholarship funds for community college students.
-Amanda is the past Executive Director of the Western North Carolina Chapter of the American Red Cross, and the past Executive Director of the Literacy Council.
-Read Amanda’s campaign announcement.
+Amanda is the Executive Director of the A-B Tech Foundation.
+She raises scholarship funds for community college students.
+Amanda is the past Executive Director of the WNC Chapter of the American Red Cross, and the past Executive Director of the Literacy Council.

 Economy

-Amanda has advocated for living wages and “above living wage” pay, and advocates for more investment in apprenticeship programs.
+Amanda has advocated for living wages and “above living wage” pay, and continues to support more investment in apprenticeship programs.
 Apprenticeships in skilled trades lead to high-wage careers and enable people to start their own businesses.
-A-B Tech offers apprenticeship programs and training in advanced manufacturing skills required by high-wage local employers.
+Her role as the Executive Director for the A-B Tech Foundation, Amanda has supported A-B Tech’s apprenticeship programs and training in advanced manufacturing skills required by high-wage local employers.

 Education